 Profiling this client is a little easier since the warning signs surface early on.
 You come across a message from a homeowner raving about your latest stage, which happens to have been for a friend, who used to be a neighbor, who just moved into the condo building where this potential client is currently looking to buy.
 A little confused but flattered, you agree to help them stage a resale.

 You appreciate that they know exactly what they want.
-You joke that it seems like they have gone through the staging process before—when they let it drop that they have, and dismissively criticize the home stager they hired four months prior.
-They assure you they love your portfolio.
+You joke that it seems like they have gone through the staging process before—when they let it drop that they have.
+They dismissively criticize the home stager they hired four months prior.
+They assure you they love your staging portfolio, though.
 Ignoring the blaring warning bells, you sign on the dotted line.
 Out of nowhere, your inbox is flooded with images of furniture options that seem better than what you have already agreed upon.
-Suddenly, everything is wrong: the proportions are wrong, the colors, the style scheme.
-It all has to go back.
+Suddenly, everything is wrong: the proportions are wrong, the colors, the style scheme… it all has to go back!

 The happy homeowner